 Fine Fragrance Oil Removal

-Thoroughly wash room spray and reed diffuser bottles with hot soapy water.
+Thoroughly wash room mist and reed diffuser bottles with hot soapy water.
 Rinse and repeat.

 Now that those babies are all clean and shiny, it's time to be creative.
 Use them to plant small succulents, hold crafting utensils, or organize makeup.
 The possibilities are endless.
-Our Fine Fragrance Oil Reed Diffuser and Room Spray bottles can be used to hold your favorite essential oil mixture.
+Our Reed Diffuser and Room Mist bottles can be used to hold your favorite essential oil mixture.
 We would love to see how you repurpose your Sophie Rose Candle Co. containers.
-Tag us on Instagram with #srcandleco or e-mail your pictures to email@example.com.
+Tag us on Instagram @srcandleco or e-mail your pictures to firstname.lastname@example.org.